aweymo-ui/distant_listening/content/3_process.md

 - Change the URL of their primary tag sheet on line 13, then save and run the code.

-Now the individual transcript is connected to the Primary Tag Sheet, which will automatically search the text column for these associated words and fill in the tag column of the transcript with that section.
+Now the individual transcript is connected to the Primary Tag Sheet, which will automatically search the text column for these associated words and fill in the tag column of the transcript with that data.

 <div class="symbol-container">
     <p class="symbol">&#10042;</p>